 This beautiful 12″X17″ oversized hardcover features complete stories scanned from Russell’s stunning original art.
-While appearing to be in black & white, each page has been scanned in color to recreate as closely as possible the experience of viewing the actual originals—including blue pencils, notes, art corrections and more.
+While appearing to be in black & white, each page has been scanned in colour to recreate as closely as possible the experience of viewing the actual originals—including blue pencils, notes, art corrections and more.
 Pages are reproduced at original size on heavy paper stock to provide fans, aficionados and collectors with the best possible reproductions.

 This 128-page Fine Art Edition includes the following complete stories—all classic Oscar Wilde fairy tales that have been adapted to comics by acclaimed artist P. Craig Russell: The Selfish Giant, The Star Child, The Young King, The Remarkable Rocket, The Devoted Friend, and The Nightingale and the Rose.